 In honor of 2020’s Mental Health Awareness Month, the CUI has curated a playlist of 10 songs that shed light on mental health.
 While some paint sobering pictures of mental illness and others celebrate recovery and growth from the darkest of places, all of these tracks come from a place of resounding truth and show that no one is ever alone in their journey to mental wellness.

 The CUI’s first weekly playlist “Mental Health Awareness” can be found on Spotify here.
-The CUI will continue to curate playlists on a weekly basis this summer.
+The CUI will continue to curate playlists this summer.

 The Beatles – Help!
 (1965)